CodingMinds/world_simulator/Readme.md

  * Fix HTML UI for multiple worlds
  * Add more logging within world_env.erl for multiple worlds
  * Implement *i to display agents. not *.
+ * Change 201 success to 201 env string

 #### Client demos